AtheerAlzhrani/arabic_nlp/README.md

 # Project1: **Arabic Text Cleaning Using Offensive Language Detection Dataset**
 This project aims to  clean and preprocess Arabic text data to prepare it for analysis or model training.
 It utilizes the Arabic_Offensive_Comment_Detection dataset available on HuggingFace.
-Key steps include removing non-Arabic characters, converting text to lowercase, tokenizing the text, eliminating stop words, and applying stemming to standardize and normalize the data.
-These steps ensure the dataset is optimized for effective detection of offensive content.